Why most goal-setters never build a tracking system

 Goal tracking vs. goal setting: understanding the distinction

-Here’s where most goal efforts fall apart: people confuse goal setting with goal tracking.
+Goal setting decides what you want, and goal tracking measures whether you are getting it.
+People confuse the two, and that is where most goal efforts fall apart.
 Setting a goal is easy.
 You decide you want to run a 5K or learn Spanish or save $5,000.
 You feel good about the commitment.

-But commitment isn’t a system.
-If you’re still deciding which goal-setting approach to use, our comparison of goal-setting methods can help you find the right fit before you start tracking.
+But commitment is not a system.
+If you are still deciding which goal-setting approach to use, our comparison of goal-setting methods can help you find the right fit before you start tracking.

-But setting isn’t tracking.
+And setting is not tracking.
 Tracking is what happens after the motivation wears off.
-It’s the boring, repetitive act of measuring whether you’re actually moving toward the goal you set.
+It is the boring, repetitive act of measuring whether you are actually moving toward the goal you set.
 The opposite of thrilling.
-And it’s exactly what most people skip.
+And it is exactly what most people skip.

 The Harkin meta-analysis illustrates this directly: when goal setting occurs without progress monitoring, the effect on achievement is negligible, nearly equivalent to setting no goal at all [1].
-The commitment alone doesn’t drive results.
-The act of measuring progress is what separates people who achieve goals from people who abandon them.
+The commitment alone does not drive results.
+The act of goal tracking is what separates people who achieve their goals from people who abandon them.

 Goal setting answers the question: “What do I want?”
 Goal tracking answers: “Am I getting it?”
 Those are fundamentally different activities requiring different systems.
 And that difference is where we start building.